Gaussianer/FasterSeg/README.md

 * The searched architecture will be saved in a folder like ```/home/FasterSeg/search/search-224x448_F12.L16_batch2-20200102-123456```.
 * `arch_0` and `arch_1` contains architectures for teacher and student networks, respectively.

-* If you want to monitor the process with TensorBoard, run the following commands in a new terminal:
+* If you want to monitor the process with TensorBoard, cancel the previously executed TensorBoard process in the other terminal and execute the following commands there:
 ```bash
 sudo docker exec -it 555c637442f3  bash
 cd /home/FasterSeg/search